Kismara Pezzati

-Kismara de Lourdes Pessatti, known as Kismara Pezzati or Kismara Pessatti (Curitiba, June 3, 1974), is a Brazilian mezzo-soprano naturalized in Switzerland.
+Kismara de Lourdes Pessatti, known as Kismara Pezzati and Kismara Pessatti (born June 3, 1974), is a Brazilian mezzo-soprano naturalized in Switzerland.
 Previously known for performances in operas and concerts primarily as a contralto, she has recently expanded her repertoire to dramatic mezzo-soprano.

 She has performed with several internationally-recognized opera companies and orchestras in countries such as Germany, Brazil, Colombia, Spain, France, England, Italy, Japan, Luxembourg, Czech Republic, Russia, Switzerland, Uruguay and Venezuela.
 Her career includes a number of recordings and performances from a diverse collection of works, from Monteverdi through Wagner and Verdi to contemporary music.

 Early life and education

 Kismara Pessatti was born in Curitiba, Paraná, in 1974.
 Pessatti is her official surname, but she started using Pezzati as her stage name after learning that this was the original spelling of her ancestors' surname in Italy, before they emigrated to Brazil.

 Her connection to music began in childhood and she grew up singing with her parents and siblings.
 However, she was the first in the family to dedicate herself to a career in music.

 Pessatti holds a BA in Classical Singing from the Escola Superior de Música e Belas Artes do Paraná (Paraná's College of Music and Fine Arts), where she graduated in 1997 under the guidance of prof. Neyde Thomas.
 Still during her studies, she performed her first solo recitals in the series "Música nos Museus" (Music at the Museums) in Curitiba from 1996 to 1998.

 In 1999, she moved to Berlin where she continued her specialization in the class of Prof. Norma Sharp and in the vocal interpretation class of Ks.
 Júlia Várady.
-In 2004, she received the title Diplom-Sängerin für Musiktheater und/oder Konzert (which after the Bologna Declaration is recognized as a Master's degree) at the Hochschule für Musik Hanns Eisler Berlin (Hanns Eisler Academy of Music Berlin).
+In 2004, she received the title Diplom-Sängerin für Musiktheater und/oder Konzert (which after the Bologna declaration is recognized as a Master's degree) at the Hochschule für Musik Hanns Eisler Berlin (Hanns Eisler Academy of Music Berlin).
 Other masterclasses with recognized professionals in the field followed, including sessions with Thomas Hampson, Reri Grist and Jeanette Scovotti, Ruth Rohner, Francisco Araiza, and Alberto Zedda, among others.

 Early in the course of her studies in Berlin, she debuted in the summer of 2001 as Matilda in the opera Ottone by Handel/Telemann at the Theater Magdeburg, in Germany, thus launching her international career.